QianSheng2026/VerteHeart/README.md

 # VerteHeart
-Scripts used to analyze evolution of vertebrate heart at single-cell resolution.
+Scripts used to analyze evolution of vertebrate heart at the single-cell resolution.